Printf Behavior Under All Conditions

 LIBC_COPT_FLOAT_TO_STR_USE_INT_CALC

 When set, the float to string decimal conversion algorithm will use wide integers instead of a table when performing floating point conversions.
 This gives the same results as the table, but is very slow at the extreme ends of the long double range.
-If no flags are set this is the default behavior for long double conversions.

 LIBC_COPT_FLOAT_TO_STR_NO_TABLE